Quantcast

 As a result, studying the work-at-home population is a little like trying to study meteoroids.
 We know there are a lot of them and we know they’re important, but we don’t know where they all are and not everyone agrees on which ones to count.

 Personally, for U.S. numbers, I lean toward Census data.
 They ask employed workers where their principal place of work was during the survey week.
 Granted, some may have had an unusual week, but the numbers for 2008 show that 5.9 million called home their principal place of work.
-Of those, 3.1 million were home based businesses (both incorporated and unincorporated–numbers that are rarely broken out).
-That means that only 2.5 million employees, 1.9% of the working population, work at home most of the time.
+Of those, 3.1 million were home based businesses (both incorporated and unincorporated-numbers that are rarely broken out).
+That means that only 2.8 million employees, just over 2% of the non-self-employeed employee population, work at home most of the time.
 That’s a long way from the 52 million people who hold telecommuting-compatible jobs.

 Of course I have my biases too.
 I’m interested in the people who regularly work from home because they are the ones who have the greatest impact on global warming, fuel supplies, and traffic congestion.
 They’re also the ones who derive the most work-life benefits from the arrangement.